Pros and Cons of Buying a House

 fixed-rate mortgage means you’ll pay the same monthly amount for principal and interest until the mortgage is paid off.
 Rents can increase at every annual lease renewal.
 Fluctuating property taxes or homeowner’s insurance can change monthly payments, but that typically doesn’t happen as often as rent increases.

-People tend to stay longer in a home they buy, if only because buying, selling and moving is difficult.
-Buying a home requires confidence that you plan to stay there for several years.
+People tend to stay longer in a home they buy, if only because buying, selling, and moving is difficult.
+Buying a home requires confidence that you plan to stay there for several years, especially if your family grows and children become comfortable with schools, friends, and their living space.

 What Are the Disadvantages of Owning a Home?